 If a complaint is made regarding more than one issue, and one or more of these issues are upheld, the complaint is recorded as ‘partially upheld’.

 Where there is no evidence to support any allegations made, the complaint is recorded as ‘not upheld’.

 Sometimes it’s possible to resolve a complaint by arranging a meeting with the complainant and those involved in the care of the service user, for example, the consultant psychiatrist, team leader or service manager.
 Other times, it’s more appropriate to formally investigate a complaint, after which a response letter is sent to the complainant from the Chief Executive.

 It is the responsibility of the Complaints Department to identify any trends or themes within particular services, on certain wards etc., to see what action can be taken by the trust to prevent the same issues recurring in the future.

-A service user raised concerns regarding lack of communication between two teams.
+A service user raised concerns regarding an error in their documentation.

-Action taken: An apology was provided and an explanation provided to the patient.
+Action taken: An apology was provided and concerns shared with senior managers to take forward.

-Action taken: An apology was provided and an explanation provided to the family.
+Action taken: An apology was given and an explanation provided to the service user.